A. RecruitPack Service Terms

 13. RecruitPack and the Service Provider will use reasonable efforts to publish Job Advertisements and Screening Questions in reasonable time.

-14. Users may not assign or transfer any rights and obligations pursuant to this agreement to any other person or entity without prior written approval (which will not be unreasonably withheld) of RecruitPack.
+14. Users may not assign or transfer any rights and obligations pursuant to this agreement to any other person or entity without prior written approval (which will not be unreasonably withheld or delayed) of RecruitPack.
 If you are a company, any change in your effective control shall be deemed an assignment for the purpose of this clause.

 15. Users agree that RecruitPack and the Service Provider retain all intellectual property rights contained in any of the goods and services provided by RecruitPack